Tracking Error: Return Stacking versus Replacement

 Tracking error is an important concept for every investor to consider.
 Not only does it help us target the amount of active risk we want to take in our portfolio, but keeping it within prudent levels can help us manage behavioral risks that might emerge if the portfolio drifts too far from its benchmark.

-As many investors grapple with introducing potentially diversifying alternatives into their portfolio, we would urge them to consider how it will impact overall portfolio tracking error.
+As many investors grapple with introducing potentially diversifying alternatives into their portfolios, we would urge them to consider how it will impact overall portfolio tracking error.
 The traditional approach to portfolio construction forces us to sell the stocks and bonds we’re comfortable with to make room for diversifiers.
 In doing so, we create a tracking error double whammy: the addition of something different and the subtraction from our core holdings.